AlirezaAkhavanJava/Ketano/ReadMe.md

-Got it.
-Let’s make a **professional, non-technical `README.md`** that explains **what the application is, what it does, and its purpose**, without exposing any implementation details.

 # Ketano Online Bookstore

 **Ketano** is an online bookstore platform that allows users to **discover, explore, and purchase books** in a simple and enjoyable way.
 This application is designed to replicate the experience of a modern digital bookstore, providing a seamless and interactive environment for readers and book enthusiasts.